28left/110jupyter/ch_Curvesketching/curvesketching_increasedecrease.md

 A function $f$ is _**decreasing**_ on the interval $(a,b)$ if for any two numbers $c$ and $d$ in $(a,b)$, $f(c) > f(d)$ whenever $c<d$.

+In other words, the graph of the function goes down from left to right on the interval $(a,b)$, as illustrated below.
 ::::{grid} auto
 :::{grid-item-card}
 :margin: auto